hamzuh/hamzuh.github.io/README.txt

 - [x] wipeout style? the design republic

-- [x] consider different fonts

-- [x] front page with links to all bits at the top and bold design (maybe massive text see-thru background?)

 - [x] about me page with picture frames left and right of photos of topics

-- [x] contact dropdown menu to email me, has links to SOUNDCLOUD !! and live tweet feed

 - [x] my projects page to show pictures, short explanations